Regional air defenses are being improved with new Russian-built weapons

 Israel is considered a world leader in electronic warfare, but the country's military analysts fear that for the first time in 40 years new Russian air defense systems could have an edge over the Israeli air force (IAF).
 In the last two years, the Syrian army has deployed Russian Pantsyr-SE1 (SA-22 Greyhound) guns and missiles, short- to medium-range air defense systems and the medium-range Buk-M2 (SA-17) systems.
 Moscow is still denying constant Syrian requests to procure the S-300PMU ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Syria Flexes Air Defense Muscle".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Syria Flexes Air Defense Muscle".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.